cern-eos/eos/doc/diopside/manual/using.rst

    # pack the new package
    [root@dev ]# eos squash pack /eos/dev/squash/mypackage

-   # see what happend - the symlink in EOS with the package pathname points to an encoded loction for the hidden package file .mypackage.sqsh
+   # see what happened - the symlink in EOS with the package pathname points to an encoded loction for the hidden package file .mypackage.sqsh
    [root@dev ]# eos ls -la /eos/ajp/squash/
    drwxrwxrw+   1 root     root             4161 May 27 13:38 .
    drwxrwxrw+   1 root     root       4751235753 May 27 13:32 ..